C. C. Catch

-Caroline Catherine Müller (born 31 July 1964), known professionally as C. C. Catch, is a Dutch-born German pop singer, also known for her collaboration with Dieter Bohlen (one half of Modern Talking) in the 1980s.
+Caroline Catherine Müller (born 31 July 1964), known professionally as C. C. Catch, is a Dutch and German singer.
+She is known for her collaboration with Dieter Bohlen (one half of Modern Talking) in the 1980s.

 Early life

-C. C. Catch was born in the Netherlands to German parents and moved to Germany in the late 1970s with her family.
-She was supported by her parents from an early age, when they recognised her talent and encouraged her wish to be a famous singer.
-Her father was especially supportive and played a very important role in her successful career as her manager and tour-manager.
+C. C. Catch was born Caroline Catherine Müller in the Netherlands to a Dutch mother and a German father and moved to West Germany with her family in the late 1970s.
+From an early age, she was supported by her parents, who recognised her talent and encouraged her dream of being a famous singer.
+Her father, Peter Müller, a musician himself, was especially supportive and played an important role in her career as her manager and tour-manager.

-From an early age, the up-and-coming singer took part in talent contests and was originally a member of the German girl quartet Optimal, which consisted of four female members.
+Still in her teens, she took part in talent contests and later joined the German girl quartet Optimal, who released their first single, "Er War Magnetisch", in 1983.

 Musical career

-Müller was discovered by Dieter Bohlen in one of her performances in Hamburg.
-Bohlen signed her to BMG, effectively launching her solo career.
-Bohlen gave her the stage name C. C. Catch, the two "C"s standing for the first initials of her two first names, and "Catch" which she thought was a good idea and looked great with the initials.
+While performing in Hamburg as part of Optimal, Müller was discovered by Dieter Bohlen.
+He signed her to BMG, effectively launching her solo career.
+Bohlen also gave her the stage name C. C. Catch, with the two "C"s standing for the initials of her first and middle names, and "Catch", which she thought was a good idea and looked good alongside the initials.

-In the summer of 1985, Catch released her debut single "I Can Lose My Heart Tonight".
-The single entered the top 20 in some European countries, including Germany and Switzerland.
+In the summer of 1985, C.C.
+Catch released her debut single, "I Can Lose My Heart Tonight".
+The single entered the top 20 in several European countries, including Germany and Switzerland.

-Bohlen and Catch worked together until 1989, during which time twelve singles and four albums were released.
-Eight of those singles entered the top 20, whereas one of the albums entered the top 10.
-Catch wanted to bring more personal input to her songs, but Bohlen refused.
+Bohlen and Catch worked together until 1989, during which time they released twelve singles and four albums.
+Eight of those singles entered the top 20 while one of the albums entered the top 10.
+Catch wanted to have more creative input into her songs, but Bohlen refused.
 As a result, in 1989, she parted ways with him and BMG.
-However, it took some court hearings for her to win the rights to her stage name.
+However, she had to pursue legal action to secure the rights to her stage name.

 On a New Year's Eve television show in Spain, Catch met Simon Napier-Bell (former manager of Wham!'s George Michael).
-Shortly thereafter, Napier-Bell became her manager and signed her to Polygram subsidiary Metronome.
-Her first (and only) album on the label, Hear What I Say, was released at the end of 1989 and was Catch's last album to date.
+Shortly afterwards, Napier-Bell became her manager and signed her to PolyGram subsidiary Metronome.
+Her first (and only) album on the label, Hear What I Say, was released at the end of 1989 and remains Catch's last album to date.
 It was produced by Andy Taylor (ex-Duran Duran), Dave Clayton (who has worked with George Michael and U2), and Jo Dworniak.
-Seven of the songs were co-written by her, in which Catch was able to collaborate more.
-It sold more than her previous two albums, Big Fun and Diamonds, demonstrating her abilities as an artist working on her own terms.
+This time, Catch had more creative control, co-writing seven of the album's tracks.
+The album sold more than her previous two releases, Big Fun and Diamonds, demonstrating her abilities as an artist working on her own terms.

 From this album, "Big Time" was released as a single in 1989, and peaked at No. 26 in Germany.
 During this time, BMG also released the single "Baby I Need Your Love", along with the compilation Classics.
+Second single from "Hear What I say" album was Midnight Hour in early 1990.